Last Updated: March 18, 2021

 Sushi and chicken are next on the list.
 According to Instagram statistics in the UK, however, the most Instagrammed food in Britain is curry – especially on a Saturday night.

 And, on that tasty note:

 Instagram continues to grow by leaps and bounds.
-It still has a lot of unrealized potential, as more and more users continue to join the trendiest social media platform of the day.
+It still has a lot of unrealized potentials, as more and more users continue to join the trendiest social media platform of the day.

 Chances are you’re on there, too – posting photos of your lunch and keeping an eye on your favorite celebrities.
 We all do it.
 It’s all good.

 However you’ve decided to use your Instagram account, I hope you found these Instagram statistics useful.